-You Won't Believe How Elizabeth Hurley Stays Fit at 56 - E!
+Elizabeth Hurley Says Her Son Has "Strong Opinions" About Her Style - E!
 Online

 "Believe you me, he does not take fashion advice from me, ever," Hurley quipped.
 "I do from him sometimes.
 You know what, he's got a good eye and sometimes if I'm deciding between things, he'll say which one.
 He has a strong opinion, always."

-Hurley's 26-year long partnership with Estée Lauder has also led to "one of the most meaningful things" of her whole life, namely with her mission to support breast cancer research.
+Hurley's 26-year long partnership with The Estée Lauder Companies' Breast Cancer Campaign has also led to "one of the most meaningful things" of her whole life.

 "I am really hopeful that we will one day live in a world where women do not die from breast cancer," Hurley explained of the campaign that has already raised $99 million.

-For fans looking to get involved in the Estée Lauder Companies' Breast Cancer Campaign 2021, Hurley advised, "All you have to do is take a pink lipstick, draw a pink ribbon on your hand, post it to either Facebook or Instagram using the hashtags #TimetoEndBreastCancer and #ELCDonates."
+For fans looking to get involved in The Estée Lauder Companies' Breast Cancer Campaign 2021, Hurley advised, "All you have to do is take a pink lipstick, draw a pink ribbon on your hand, post it to either Facebook or Instagram using the hashtags #TimetoEndBreastCancer and #ELCDonates."

 Watch the full interview above for more details!